Connecting a Siemens energy meter to an IoT backend platform with the FATBOX G3 Gateway

 Connect Meter to Gateway

-Our gateway uses a configuration file (\user\iotasset.txt) to map the required Modbus registers to be read during each polling cycle.
+Our gateway uses a configuration file (\user\iotasset.json) to map the required Modbus registers to be read during each polling cycle.
 This flexibility allows wide compatibility with most Modbus RTU devices from different manufacturers.

-To write this iotasset.txt file we will be referencing the Modbus register table from the product user manual (see sample below):
+To write this iotasset.json file we will be referencing the Modbus register table from the product user manual (see sample below):

-And here is a sample of the iotasset.txt.
-In the top example, we are configuring to read Current (A) register frm meter Modbus address 1, register 3000 (Siemens mandates a -1 offset) and name data field name, as "M1_Current".
+And here is a sample of the iotasset.json.
+In the top example, we are configuring to read Current (A) register from the meter Modbus address 1, register 3000 (Siemens mandates a -1 offset) and name data field name, as "M1_Current".

 The gateway is able to apply a customer multiplier (x0.1 in this case) and offset (0 in this case) to match the requirements of their cloud service.